rust-lang/book/nostarch/chapter06.md

 When the `match` expression executes, it compares the resulting value against the pattern of each arm, in order.
 If a pattern matches the value, the code associated with that pattern is executed.
-If that pattern doesn't match the value, execution continues to the next arm, much like a coin sorting machine.
+If that pattern doesn’t match the value, execution continues to the next arm, much like a coin sorting machine.
 We can have as many arms as we need: our `match` above has four arms.